-The CS5155 is designed to provide two methods for programming the output voltage of the power supply.
+The CS5159 is designed to provide two methods for programming the output voltage of the power supply.
 A five bit on board digital to analog converter (DAC) is used to program the output voltage within two different ranges.
-The first range is 2.14 V to 3.54 V in 100 mV steps, the second is 1.34 V to 2.09 V in 50 mV steps, depending on the digital input code.
-If all five bits are left open, the CS5155 enters adjust mode.
+The first range is 2.10 V to 3.50 V in 100 mV steps, the second is 1.30 V to 2.05 V in 50 mV steps, depending on the digital input code.
+If all five bits are left open, the CS5159 enters adjust mode.
 In adjust mode, the designer can choose any output voltage by using resistor divider feedback to the V{FB} and V{FFB} pins, as in traditional controllers.
-The CS5155 is specifically designed to be backwards compatible with the CS5150, which uses a four bit DAC code.